18F/18f.gsa.gov/_posts/2024-07-16-make-your-spreadsheet-formulas-better.md

 Readers can now see that `present` handles presentation logic, so they can skip over that if they don't need to know it.
 They can just read the last line that says `present(the data)`.
 But if someone needs to know where to go to change the presentation logic, it will hopefully be obvious that they should make those changes in the `present` function.

+However you use it, `LAMBDA` helps you organize your code, so you can reuse code, keep the readers' focus on what's important, and write a clearer story.

 ### Name things better with custom functions

 Even with our very readable code, one problem remains: every time someone looks at this formula, they have to read up to 16 lines of code to understand what it does.
 A comment would help, but it's still more reading than is really necessary.